wp-slimstat/wp-slimstat/readme.txt

 Point your browser to that file directly: if you see an error 404 or 500, then you will need to fix that problem, to allow WP SlimStat to do its job.
 If you see the number zero, then the problem could be related to a conflict with another plugin (caching, javascript minimizers, etc).

-= I am using W3 Total Cache/WP Super Cache/HyperCache/etc, and it looks like your plugin is not tracking all of my visitors.
+= I am using W3 Total Cache/WP Super Cache/HyperCache/etc, and it looks like WP SlimStat is not tracking all of my visitors.
 Can you help me? =
-Simply go to SlimStat > Settings > General tab, and enable Javascript Mode.
-WP SlimStat will only track human visitors (just like Google Analytics does, pretty much), but its accuracy will dramatically improve.
+Go to SlimStat > Settings > General and enable Javascript Mode.
 Don't forget to invalidate/clear your plugin's cache, to let SlimStat add its tracking code to all the newly cached pages.
+Also, if you're using W3 Total Cache, make sure to exclude wp-slimstat.js from the minifier: our code is already minified, and it looks like W3TC breaks something when it tries to minify it again.

 = My screen goes blank when trying to access the reports / after installing WP SlimStat = Try [to increase the amount of memory](http://codex.wordpress.org/Editing_wp-config.php#Increasing_memory_allocated_to_PHP) allocated to PHP.
 If that doesn't help,